Clash of Heroes: Best Academy Strategy Article

 Like every other faction, Academy has 2 heroes, one of which is available at start and the other can be unlocked upon finishing the respective part of the campaign.

 Academy Wall Ability: Wall strength = 5.
-Maximum wall strength is equal to the number of wall pieces in play (capped at 10).
+The maximum wall strength is equal to the number of wall pieces in play (capped at 10).
 Each time a new wall is placed, all walls become stronger.
 If a wall piece is destroyed and you have less than 10 pieces left, each remaining wall piece is also weakened.
 This can destroy already weakened walls.

 Available at the start of the game.